“Why can’t I lose weight, Steve?”

 - Protein like meat, fish, eggs, and so on.

-- Fruit like apples, bananas, berries.
+- Fruit like apples, bananas, and berries.

-- Vegetables like broccoli, Brussels sprouts, kale.
+- Vegetables like broccoli, Brussels sprouts, and kale.

-- Quinoa, legumes, oats, rice, and potatoes.
+- Carbohydrate sources like quinoa, legumes, oats, rice, and potatoes.

 These are foods that take up a lot of space in our stomach and make us feel full.

-- Soda and juices and sugary coffee beverages.
+- Soda, juices, and sugary coffee beverages.

 - Candy, cookies, crackers, etc.